 During lessons Harmony staff can really get to know the adopter and see how he or she relates to the horse.
 If at any point during the lessons either staff or the adopter has reservations about proceeding with the adoption, the process stops.

-At the same time, Leonard cautions that no home is perfect and “if we’re not careful, no one is going to be good enough for these horses.”
+At the same time, the agency cautions that no home is perfect, and holding out for one means horses will never know the love of a family of their own.
 Because Harmony spends so much time getting to know the adopter, there’s a higher level of confidence with every match.

 Harmony believes adopters should know everything the agency knows about a horse, including the horse’s abilities and limitations.
 In order to provide accurate information to adopters, Harmony records all medical, behavioral and training evaluations and protocols and shares them with adopters.